patrickjuchli/basic-ftp/README.md

 `send(command, ignoreErrorCodes = false)`

 Send an FTP command.
 You can optionally choose to ignore error return codes.
+Other errors originating from the socket connections including timeouts will still throw an exception.

 `cd(remotePath)`

-Changes the working directory.
+Change the working directory.

 `pwd()`